 Serve and enjoy, as I’ve been doing for about a month.

-Accompany it with a fruity white wine like Albariño or Gewürztraminer, and good company.
+Accompany it with a fruity white wine like Albarino or Gewurztraminer, and good company.

 Verdict: This has become one of my favourite dishes, both to cook and eat, because it is so simple and delicious.
 You have to use fresh seafood for the best results.

-Drink: A brace of Mahous during preparation, followed by a crisp, fruity Albariño to accompany the dish.
+Drink: A brace of Mahous during preparation, followed by a crisp, fruity Albarino to accompany the dish.

-Entertainment: Good banter and the company of friends, followed by a bottle of full-bodied rosé from Navarra.
+Entertainment: Good banter and the company of friends, followed by a bottle of full-bodied rose from Navarra.

 Footnote: Yumblog welcomes its first guest writer, John W - Madrid resident, teacher, tree-fancier, guitar obsessive, full-body stirrer and it turns out, great cook.
 We were treated to his fine hospitality in July and with it the fantastic heat of Madrid, full body-enveloping warmth without humidity, wonderful.